brunnopleffken/addictive-community/README.md

 We're glad you're interested to help develop Addictive Community.
 Be part of it reading our [Contribution Guidelines](https://github.com/brunnopleffken/addictive-community/blob/master/CONTRIBUTE.md).

-## About the Author
+## Thanks!

 Addictive Community is successfully built by the GitHub community!
-I may have started the project by myself, but it has developed and grown with the help of our developer friends.
+I may have started the project by myself, but it has grown and developed with the huge help of our developer friends.
+Thank you all!